Colts Neck Township, New Jersey: Education

+Infrastructure

 Transportation

+Colts Neck's transportation history traces back to Indian trails like the Burlington and Minisink Paths, later adapted by settlers.
+By the 18th century, roads connected the township to Shrewsbury and Freehold, with the Colts Neck Tavern serving as a stop for stagecoaches and dispatch riders.
+These early routes evolved into modern highways like Routes 18 and 34.

 Roads and highways

 As of May 2010, the township had a total of 132.59 mi of roadways, of which 103.86 mi were maintained by the municipality, 15.52 mi by Monmouth County and 13.21 mi by the New Jersey Department of Transportation.

 Two major state roads pass through the township: Route 18 (the freeway portion) and Route 34.
-Major county roads that traverse the township are CR 520 (along the border) and CR 537.
+Major county roads that traverse the township are County Route 520 (along the border) and County Route 537.

 The Garden State Parkway is accessible in neighboring Holmdel Township, Middletown Township, Tinton Falls and Wall Township.
 Interstate 195 is also outside the township, in neighboring Wall and Howell Township.

 Public transportation

 NJ Transit provides local bus service between Freehold Township and Sea Bright on the 838 route.

 Ferry service is available through the SeaStreak service in Highlands, a trip that involves about a 25-30 minute drive from Colts Neck Township (depending on the section of town) to reach the departing terminal.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.

-Monmouth Executive Airport in Farmingdale supplies short-distance flights to surrounding areas and is the closest air transportation service.
+Monmouth Executive Airport in Wall Township supplies short-distance flights to surrounding areas and is the closest air transportation service.
 The nearest major commercial airport is Newark Liberty International Airport, which serves as a major hub for United Airlines and located 30 mi north (about 47 minutes drive) from the center of Colts Neck Township.

+Colts Neck was also home to Colts Neck Airport, a small general aviation facility located centrally in the town that operated from 1938 until its closure in 2002.
+The site is now occupied by the Trump National Golf Club Colts Neck and residential developments.